wouterj/symfony-docs/components/translation.rst

         'Hello World!' => 'Bonjour',
     ), 'fr_FR');

-The first argument is the key of the loader we use, the second argument is the resource (which is an array in this case) and the tirth argument is the locale.
+The first argument is the key of the loader, the second argument is the resource (which is an array in this case) and the tirth argument is the locale.

 .. note::